Does Employee Happiness have an Impact on Productivity?

 61 Pages Posted: 17 Oct 2019 Last revised: 27 Oct 2022

 Date Written: October 14, 2019

-This article provides evidence from a natural experiment on the relationship between employee affect and productivity.
-We link highly detailed administrative data on the performance of all telesales workers at British Telecom with survey reports of employee happiness we collected on a weekly basis.
-We make use of the interaction between a worker’s access to windows while at work and the presence of gloomy or bright weather outside of each call center, in order to derive quasi-experimental estimates for the causal effect of happiness on productivity.
-We find a strong effect of happiness on sales.
-This effect is driven by changes in labor productivity – largely through workers converting more calls into sales, and to a lesser extent by making more calls per hour and adhering more closely to their schedule.
-We find no effects of happiness on various measures of high-frequency labor supply such as attendance and break-taking.
+This paper provides evidence from a natural experiment on the relationship between positive affect and productivity.
+We link highly detailed administrative data on the behaviors and performance of all telesales workers at a large telecommunications company with survey reports of employee happiness that we collected on a weekly basis.
+We use variation in worker mood arising from visual exposure to weather—the interaction between call center architecture and outdoor weather conditions—in order to provide a quasi-experimental test of the effect of happiness on productivity.
+We find evidence of a positive impact on sales performance, which is driven by changes in labor productivity – largely through workers converting more calls into sales, and to a lesser extent by making more calls per hour and adhering more closely to their schedule.
+We find no evidence in our setting of effects on measures of high-frequency labor supply such as attendance and break-taking.

 JEL Classification: JEL, D03, J24, M5, I31

 Suggested Citation: Suggested Citation